united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 TODO: PICTURE

-In Node-RED basically three pieces of information must be communicated to the system.
+In order to contextualise the resulting data points with the help of the United Manufacturing Hub, 3 identifiers are necessary:

-- The customer ID to be assigned to the asset: *customerID*
+- The customer ID to be assigned to the asset: *customerID* (Default value for the development setup "factoryinsight"

-- The location where the asset is located: *location*
+- The location where the asset is located: *location* (Can be chosen freely)

-- The name of the asset: *AssetID*
+- The name of the asset: *AssetID* (Can be chosen freely)

 In the topic of our **first node (MQTT IN)** (PICTURE) all these three information are bundled to get a MQTT input.